 Many species build dens in hillsides, natural cavities under trees or rocks, or in snow, which provide insulation and safety.
 In winter, these sites support prolonged dormancy (hibernation), and in several species, pregnant females give birth and nurse their cubs there.

-They are sexually dimorphic, with males being larger than females.
+They are sexually dimorphic, with males typically being larger than females.

 Bears have a robust body with massive shoulder blades and a broad pelvis.
 To support their bulk, they have four short yet strong limbs with five toes on each paw.
 Their toes are modified into non-retractable claws that help in digging burrows, climbing, or tearing prey.